AqueductHub/aqueductcore/docs/extensions.md

 a collection of quantum circuit simulation methods.

-Extensions may be implemented in any programming language if this language interpreter or binary architecture is supported by the executing (virtual) machine.
+Extensions may be implemented in any programming language if this language interpreter or binary architecture is supported by the executing (virtual) environment.
 In the current implementation of extensions, their code is run on the Aqueduct server machine (within server container, if you use containerised version).
-By default, `python3` and `bash` scripting  are supported.
+By default, `python3.10` and `bash` scripting  are supported.

 Extension execution may be triggered in one of two ways: